cibc mobile ad

 • You must not make structural changes for rental purposes.

-• You don’t deduct any Capital Cost Allowance from your rental unit portion.
+• You don’t deduct any Capital Cost Allowance (CCA) for the rental portion of your principal residence.

 What is a Principal Residence?